Scottish DNA Database

 All profiles on the Scottish DNA Database (except volunteers for intelligence led screenings) are exported to the National DNA Database which gives all police forces throughout the UK the ability to search for profile and crime scene matches.

-Statistics on the number of profiles held on the Scottish DNA Database for 2020-21 and successful matching are published below.
+Statistics on the number of profiles held on the Scottish DNA Database for 2022-23 and successful matching are published below:

-Statistics for 2019-20 and dating as far back to 2011 are available on the Historic DNA Database Statistics page
+Statistics dating as far back to 2011 are available on the Historic DNA Database Statistics page